Aryanp-07/Space-Shooter/README.md

 # Space-Shooter

-Shooter video games, also known as shooters, are a type of action video game in which the focus is almost entirely on defeating the character's enemies with the weapons provided by the player.
+<p>Shooter video games, also known as shooters, are a type of action video game
+in which the focus is almost entirely on defeating the character's enemies with the weapons provided by the player.
 These weapons are typically firearms or other long-range weapons.
 Shooter games put the player's spatial awareness, reflexes, and speed to the test in both single-player and networked multiplayer settings.
 Shooter games are